GhostsonAcid/AudioClipboard/README.md

 ### Final Comments

-For anyone interested in how any of this works, I've included hundreds of --muted notes all throughout the script itself, describing each step of the process in oftentimes considerable detail.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For anyone interested in how any of this works, I've included hundreds of --muted notes all throughout the script itself, describing each step of the process in oftentimes considerable detail.
+Although I now have something like 100-150 pages of hand-writen notes and typed-up documents describing the logic, flow, and structure of various parts of AudioClipboard, I decided it was best to simply incorporate notes and descriptions directly into the script itself, -for myself down the road, as well as any others who are interested (or those looking to address a bug or two).

-Thanks to @izlence for establishing the basic premise for AudioClipboard with their [ardour-scripts](https://github.com/izlence/ardour-scripts) GitHub project!
+Also, _thanks to @izlence_ for establishing the basic premise for AudioClipboard with their [ardour-scripts](https://github.com/izlence/ardour-scripts) GitHub project! 👍

 -----------------------------------------------------------------------------------------------------------------------------